victorlobe/CyRepoLoader/README.md

 - Temporary logs and progress are displayed live within the app interface.
 - To compile this project on older Xcode Versions than Xcode 26 you maybe have to remove the AppIcon.icon file in the CyRepoLoader Folder.

+## 🗒️ To Do

+- [ ] Compare Repos with local files

+## 🐞 Known Bugs

+- App may freeze briefly when parsing very large repos
+- Occasional UI lag when displaying large log outputs
+- When scrolling down the Log while the tool is running, the log scrolls down by itself.

 ## 🧠 Behind the Scenes

 All mirroring is done natively using Swift and URLSession with custom logic to parse repo metadata and download repository files efficiently.